KevinLiTian/Harvard_CS50_AI/DIY/minesweeper/README.md

   - The move must not be a move that has already been made.
   - The move must not be a move that is known to be a mine.
   - If no such moves are possible, the function should return `None`.

+## Hints

+- Be sure you’ve thoroughly read the Background section to understand how knowledge is represented in this AI and how the AI can make inferences
+- If feeling less comfortable with object-oriented programming, you may find [Python’s documentation on classes](https://docs.python.org/3/tutorial/classes.html) helpful
+- You can find some common `set` operations in [Python’s documentation on sets](https://docs.python.org/3/library/stdtypes.html#set)
+- When implementing `known_mines` and `known_safes` in the `Sentence` class, consider: under what circumstances do you know for sure that a sentence’s cells are safe?
+Under what circumstances do you know for sure that a sentence’s cells are mines?
+- `add_knowledge` does quite a lot of work, and will likely be the longest function you write for this project by far.
+It will likely be helpful to implement this function’s behavior one step at a time
+- You’re welcome to add new methods to any of the classes if you would like, but you should not modify any of the existing functions’ definitions or arguments
+- When you run your AI (as by clicking “AI Move”), note that it will not always win!
+There will be some cases where the AI must guess, because it lacks sufficient information to make a safe move.
+This is to be expected. `runner.py` will print whether the AI is making a move it believes to be safe or whether it is making a random move
+- Be careful not to modify a set while iterating over it.
+Doing so may result in errors!